kadimetla/doc-adk-training/training/module18-multi-agent-systems/lab.md

-# Module 17: Multi-Agent Systems - Complex Orchestration
+# Module 18: Advanced Multi-Agent Architectures

-## Lab 17: Building a Content Publishing System
+## Lab 18: Building a Content Publishing System

 ### Goal

 In this lab, you will build a sophisticated **Content Publishing System** that demonstrates a complex multi-agent architecture.
 You will combine sequential and parallel patterns to create a system that researches a topic from multiple angles concurrently and then synthesizes the findings into a final article.

-This system will use the **Nested Sequential Pipelines** pattern.
+This is a capstone exercise for the multi-agent section of the course.

 ### The Architecture

 1.  **Phase 1: Parallel Research (Fan-Out)**
     Three independent, sequential pipelines will run concurrently:
-    *   **News Pipeline:** Fetches current events using the `google_search` tool, then summarizes the key points.
+    *   **News Pipeline:** Fetches current events, then summarizes the key points.
-    *   **Social Pipeline:** Gathers trending topics and sentiment from social media (simulated via `google_search`), then analyzes the insights.
+    *   **Social Pipeline:** Gathers trending topics, then analyzes the insights.
-    *   **Expert Pipeline:** Finds expert opinions on the topic (`google_search`), then extracts key quotes.
+    *   **Expert Pipeline:** Finds expert opinions, then extracts key quotes.

 2.  **Phase 2: Sequential Content Creation (Gather)** A final sequential pipeline will run after all research is complete:
-    *   **Writer Agent:** Combines the summaries from all three research pipelines into a single draft article.
+    *   **Writer Agent:** Combines the summaries from all three research pipelines into a draft article.
     *   **Editor Agent:** Reviews and improves the draft.
     *   **Formatter Agent:** Formats the final article for publication.